nbuggia/tika/README.md

 # Tika
-A personal static site generator written in python
+A personal static site generator in python

 ## Notes

 * Supports 1-level of categories.
+* Deploys through GitHub or GitLab Pages.

 ## TODO